 Where to Start on Eater New York’s Top Maps

-Eater publishes countless maps to keep you on top of the city’s restaurant and bar scene.
-Here are the ones readers are likely to return to the most.
+Eater publishes countless maps to keep you on top of the city’s restaurant and bar scenes.
+Here are the ones our readers return to the most.

-Keeping up with the trendiest restaurants is like playing Whac-A-Mole: There are no shortages of openings in NYC and each month, and beyond the Eater 38 — our guide to the city’s essential restaurants — there are heatmaps tracking the hottest tables in Manhattan, Brooklyn, and Queens right now.
+Keeping up with the trendiest restaurants is like playing Whac-A-Mole: There are no shortages of openings in New York City and beyond the Eater 38 — our shortlist of the city’s 38 must-visit restaurants — there are “heatmaps” tracking the hottest tables in Manhattan, Brooklyn, and Queens.
+We update them monthly.

-For diners more interested in crossing a timeless hit off the bucket list, this is the guide to bookmark.
-Dining at one of the city’s classic restaurants is like stepping back in time, and in one of the oldest dining cities in the country, legendary steakhouses and gritty taverns all feel like quintessential New York.
-Here, our critics debate the city’s top places to sit down with a steak right now.
+For those looking to cross an item off a bucket list, start here.
+Dining at one of the city’s classic restaurants is like stepping back in time, and in one of the oldest dining cities in the country, legendary steakhouses and gritty taverns still feel quintessentially New York.

-Whether it’s pies thrown in charcoal ovens or ones made with fancy sourdough crusts, there’s a pizza for any occasion in all five boroughs.
-Before folding up a slice, consult this map of the city’s top pizzerias.
+Whether it’s a pie thrown in a charcoal oven or one with a fancy sourdough crust, there’s a pizza for every occasion in the five boroughs.
+Before folding a slice in half, consult this map of the city’s top pizzerias.

 Opinions vary on the city’s finest bagels, but one thing is clear: This is New York’s unofficial favorite food.
 The big, chewy versions found at Ess-a-Bagel or the dense, bialy-like ones from Shelsky’s Brooklyn Bagels are just two worth seeking out.

 The leading sushi restaurants in New York offer a range of experiences.
-Diners can max out their credit cards with luxe omakases (you don’t have to look too hard to find a $400-per-person seat at a sushi counter) or find quality, umami-rich fish at more affordable prices (the $27 lunch set at Sugarfish is one of a handful of bargain options).
-Curious who has the best fish in the city?
-Our critics have thoughts.
+Diners can max out credit cards with luxe omakase or find quality fish at affordable prices.
+Wondering who has the best fish in the city?
+Our critic has thoughts.

-From red-sauce favorites to trattorias that look to Tuscany, New York excels at Italian food.
-In the Bronx’s Little Italy, you can go to Roberto’s for Italian American food, where a chalkboard menu trumpets pasta specials, or head to the West Village for a modern take on classics at the popular Don Angie.
+From red-sauce classics to trattorias inspired by Tuscany, New York excels at Italian food.
+In the Bronx’s Little Italy, the chalkboard menu outside of Roberto’s advertises daily pasta specials, while the popular Don Angie in the West Village offers modern takes on Italian American staples.

-Old-school parlors, innovative gelato shops, and even vegan options dot our 18 essential ice cream shops map.
-It’s a list to consult all year round, whether it’s vanilla soft serve with dulce de leche from Big Gay Ice Cream or the masala chai-flavored scoops at Malai in Cobble Hill.
+Old-school parlors, innovative gelato shops, and even vegan options dot our map of essential ice cream shops.
+It’s a list to consult year-round, whether it’s guava-cheese ice cream from Harlem’s Sugar Hill or the masala chai-flavored scoops at Malai in Cobble Hill.

 A new job.
 An anniversary.
-Another birthday.
-For a blowout meal, splurge on a big event at restaurants ranging from the elegant French seafood temple Le Bernardin to Laser Wolf, an Israeli skewer spot with unparalleled views of the city’s best new restaurants last year.
+A birthday.
+For a blowout meal, splurge on a big event at restaurants ranging from the elegant French seafood temple Le Bernardin to Claud, an East Village wine bar that Eater named one of the city’s best new restaurants last year.

-There’s never been a better time to eat outdoors in New York City.
-The pandemic changed everything as the city started opening up its sidewalks and streets to al fresco dining — from spots that keep diners sheltered in the rain to Michelin-starred establishments with luxe outdoor seating areas.
+There’s never been a better time to eat outdoors in New York City, even when temperatures drop.
+The pandemic changed everything as the city started opening up its sidewalks and streets to al fresco dining, from spots that keep diners sheltered in the rain to Michelin-starred establishments with luxe outdoor seating areas.

 A Guide to Some of NYC’s Dining Neighborhoods